rapidpro/rapidpro/_docs/hosting.md

 optimizations made in the code, here are some rough guidelines for running a cluster capable of handling millions of messages per week.

- * Web and Celery Servers - 3 servers - 4 Xeon CPUs, 16 gigs of RAM
+ * Django, Courier and Mailroom Servers - 2 servers - 4 Xeon CPUs, 16 gigs of RAM
  * Redis Servers - 2 servers - 2 Xeon CPUs, 8 gigs of RAM
- * ElasticSearch Servers - 2 servers - 16 gigr of RAM each, sufficient space for indexes
+ * ElasticSearch Servers - 2 servers - 16 gigs of RAM each, sufficient space for indexes
- * DB Servers - 8 Xeon CPUs, 30 gigs of RAM
+ * DB Servers - 4 Xeon CPUs, 16 gigs of RAM

 The configuration of gunicorn and celery workers is highly dependent on the kind of hardware you have, but given the above, these should get you started:

  * Django - 10 gunicorn workers
  * Default Celery Queue - 1-8 dynamic workers
- * Handler Celery Queue - 1-8 dynamic workers
- * Flow Celery Queue - 1-6 dynamic workers
+ * Courier - 32 workers
- * Msgs Celery Queue - 1-12 dynamic workers
+ * Mailroom - 4 batch workers, 32 handler workers

-# RapidPro management features for hosting providers & administrators
+# Management features

 On the administration side, there are a few features that can be enabled for hosting staff to manage your RapidPro installation.
 These are controlled via groups and permissions and are defined in [`settings_common.py`](https://github.com/rapidpro/rapidpro/blob/master/temba/settings_common.py#L480) alongside the roles for regular users (admin, editor, viewer).